openharmony/docs/en/application-dev/reference/apis/js-apis-media.md

     console.info(`audio error called, error: ${error}`);
 });

-// Set the FD (local playback) of the video file selected by the user. let fdPath = 'fd://';
+// Set the FD (local playback) of the audio file selected by the user. let fdPath = 'fd://';
 // The stream in the path can be pushed to the device by running the "hdc file send D:\xxx\01.mp3 /data/accounts/account_0/appdata" command. let path = '/data/accounts/account_0/appdata/ohos.xxx.xxx.xxx/01.mp3';